cliveholloway/document_digitizer/README.md

 AI code will be in [this repo](https://github.com/cliveholloway/herbert/) soon.

 And yes, I know I haven't included tests.
 I'll get around to that when I'm more familiar with Python.

+I have also not closely analyzed the vibe coded parts of this, so apologies if not the most efficient!

+cLive ;-) <clive.holloway@gmail.com>